 For Travellers to Asia

 Are you looking to travel to Asia and want to learn a native language?
 If this is the case, Duolingo is almost certainly a better option.
-Babbel only offers one Asian language (Indonesian), while Duolingo offers enough for you to be fluent in travelling throughout Asia.
+Babbel only offers one Asian language (Indonesian), while Duolingo offers enough for you to be fluent in traveling throughout Asia.
 Duolingo is also free, which would give it another advantage over Babbel.

 Professional Staff Expertise